 Tax Treatment of Like Kind (§1031) Exchanges

 What is Like Kind Exchange?
-"Like kind exchanges" are exchanges of property for the same kind of property, including cars and homes.
+"Like kind exchanges" are exchanges of property for the same kind of property.
 This is the most common kind of exchange that is nontaxable under the Internal Revenue Code.
 Like kind exchanges are not just for the wealthy taxpayers.
 Many taxpayers find themselves running into, or at least facing, the concept of like kind exchanges.

 What is Like Kind Property?
 The primary determination in any like kind exchange is whether the property given up is the same kind as the property received.
 For example, if a property is real estate, one must exchange real estate for new real estate for this to be considered a like kind exchange.